ObelusFamily/Anythink-Market-ap7h8/readme.md

 ## First setup

 **[TODO 05/01/2018 @vanessa-cooper]:** _It's been a while since anyone ran a fresh copy of this repo.
 I think it's worth documenting the steps needed to install and run the repo on a new machine?_

+## Second setup

+After merging your pull request, install dockers in your local machine and run the predefined container.
+Use command **docker-compose up** to initialize docker container setup.
+If you are on windows and it gives you errors, make sure you have **enable hardware virtualization in your BIOS** and **Docker Desktop** running.
+After this check if project is up and running and try to register as a new user from front end.